After a turbulent few years, the mortgage market is starting to show some signs of stabilising, but what could 2026 mean for property prices?

 Get mortgage advice*

-What should I do if house prices go up this year?
+What should I do if house prices go up in 2026?

-If house prices increase again year-on-year, for example because demand increases, then sellers may have a better chance of selling their homes at a higher price.
+If house prices increase year-on-year, then sellers may have a better chance of selling their homes for a higher price.
 Buyers, of course, would get the short end of the stick here.
-Property is already in short supply, so prices creeping even higher could put the dream of a new home further out of reach for many people, particularly when combined with other factors such as steep rents, high inflation and interest rates, and strict affordability criteria.

 Can I remortgage if my house increases in value?